Jane Anderson (journalist): Charges of treason

 On July 26, 1943, Anderson was indicted in absentia by a District of Columbia grand jury on charges of treason, along with Fred W. Kaltenbach, Douglas Chandler, Edward Delaney, Constance Drexel, Robert Henry Best, Max Otto Koischwitz and Ezra Pound.

 On October 27, 1947, however, the US Department of Justice dropped all charges for lack of evidence.
 From a United States Government Office memorandum dated June 14, 1946:

 It is true that she could be classified as a political commentator, although not a very effective one, but as she apparently stopped her broadcasting activities shortly after our entry into the war it does not appear worthwhile that further efforts be made to develop our case against her, notwithstanding the fact that she was indicted for treason in 1943.

 A further factor was that Anderson had been a Spanish citizen by marriage since 1934.

 Later life

 Anderson was released from custody in Salzburg in early December 1947.
-She then went to live with her husband at Almoharín in the postwar world of Falangist Spain.
+She then went to live with her husband at Almoharín in postwar Francoist Spain.
 In the early 1960s, they moved to Cáceres, where she gave private lessons in English and German.
 After her husband's death, she moved to Madrid where she died in 1972.